Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/upgrade_intro_win.md

 ---

-    title: Upgrade Transfer CFT
+    title: "Upgrade Transfer CFT "
-    linkTitle: Upgrade Transfer CFT
+    linkTitle: "Upgrade Transfer CFT"
-    weight: 190
+    weight: 180

----
-This section explains how to upgrade an existing Transfer CFT from versions 3.1.3, 3.2.x, 3.3.2 to {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesReleaseNumber  >}}.
+---This section explains how to upgrade an existing Transfer CFT from versions 3.1.3, 3.2.x, 3.3.2 to {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesReleaseNumber  >}}.
 It begins by detailing the prerequisites for a standalone (non multi-node) upgrade.

-For details on upgrading a multi-node installation, see <a href="../upgrade_multinode_win" class="MCXref xref">Upgrade a Transfer CFT multi-node installation</a>.
+For details on upgrading a multi-node installation, see [Upgrade a Transfer CFT multi-node installation](../upgrade_multinode_win).

 ## About upgrades